McAdams, Wichita, Kansas

 McAdams is a neighborhood in Wichita, Kansas, United States.
-A mixed industrial and residential area northeast of Downtown Wichita, it is a historical center of the city’s African American community.
+A mixed industrial and residential area northeast of Downtown Wichita, it is a historical center of the city's African American community.

 History

 Despite prevalent racism and segregation in the early decades of Wichita history, an active African American community and business district developed northwest of the Old Sedgwick County Courthouse in what is today Midtown.
-Black men worked as construction workers, mechanics, railroad workers, and in the city’s packinghouses.
+Black men worked as construction workers, mechanics, railroad workers, and in the city's packinghouses.
 By the 1920s, the neighborhood supported multiple churches, public schools, and fraternal organizations.
 By the 1940s, the community had relocated several blocks northeast, specifically to the area north of Murdock Street and east of Washington Avenue i.e. present-day McAdams.

 The intersection of 9th Street and Cleveland Street became the commercial hub of the local black community.
 By the late 1940s, it was the site of a grocery store, drug store, and the Dunbar Theater.
-Built in 1941, the theater was named after poet Paul Laurence Dunbar and, until 1963, the only theater available to the city’s African Americans.
+Built in 1941, the theater was named after poet Paul Laurence Dunbar and, until 1963, the only theater available to the city's African Americans.
 Through the 1950s, it anchored a bustling area of retail stores, hair salons, and cafes.
 In 1966, the city renamed McKinley Park, located at the north end of the neighborhood, as McAdams Park after Emerson McAdams, a former city policeman and park director.

+McAdams was home to the McAfee family, including nationally acclaimed African American architect Charles McAfee, after whom the McAfee city pool in Wichita is named, his brother Morehouse College Athletic Director Arthur "Sonny" McAfee, and his sister Gwendolyn McAfee who was head of the UCLA Hematology Lab in Los Angeles.

-Over the following decades, the neighborhood deteriorated after being split by the Interstate 135 freeway, with many businesses closing and residential housing falling into disrepair.
+Over the following decades, the neighborhood was split by construction of the Interstate 135 freeway, with many businesses closing and residential housing falling into disrepair.
 In the early 1970s, the city government conducted generalized planning for urban renewal in McAdams, focusing on the industrial corridor that had developed along its western edge.
 In the early 2000s, community activists began working with the city government to reinvest in the neighborhood and improve quality of life, leading to the creation of formal revitalization plan in 2003.